 How can employers help their employees be healthier?

 Corporate wellness programs are proven to promote healthy personal habits among employee populations while building a culture of health within the company.
 This helps improve population health for employers.
 Wellness benefits can improve health outcomes, increase productivity and focus at work, strengthen employee engagement and improve recruitment retention efforts.
 On that note, you might be curious to see the 28 types of employee benefits your company should offer.

 Investing in a wellness program of any type shows employees that they are valued, appreciated, and cared for.
 In a 2017 survey, 70% of employees enrolled in wellness programs have reported higher job satisfaction than those not enrolled in the companies’ program.

-Employers can offer programs, perks, or benefits that support any dimension of wellness, but most often you will see employee programs that support physical activity, nutrition, mental health and stress management, and aspects of social and emotional wellness.
+Employers can offer programs, perks, or benefits that support any dimension of wellness, but most often you will see worksite wellness programs that support physical activity, nutrition, mental health and stress management, and aspects of social and emotional wellness.

 A recent study showed that more than 9 in 10 workers saying they feel motivated to do their best if their leaders support well-being efforts!
 So top-down support for your health and wellness initiatives is key to getting everyone on board.